awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

   ALTER DATABASE database_name CHARACTER SET character_set_name COLLATE collation;
   ```
 + Improperly setting parameters in a parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying a parameter group\.
 You should try out parameter group setting changes on a test DB instance before applying those parameter group changes to a production DB instance\.
++  For an Aurora global database, you can specify different configuration settings for the individual Aurora clusters\.
+You must ensure that the settings are similar enough to produce consistent behavior if you promote a secondary cluster to be the primary cluster\.
+For example, use the same settings for time zones and character sets across all the clusters of an Aurora global database\.

 **Topics**
 + [Amazon Aurora DB Cluster and DB Instance Parameters](#Aurora.Managing.ParameterGroups)